Analysis: High stakes FBI investigation leaves more than Donald Trump at risk

 Indeed, there are no straightforward answers to the question of how all this will impact Trump's political future.
 He has long portrayed himself as both a saviour and a martyr.
 If, as is widely expected, he runs in 2024, his campaign will double down on talking points depicting him as a president wrongfully deposed by sinister forces.

 There was more than a flavour of this in the rambling attack Trump issued minutes after a local reporter in Florida broke the news of the FBI’s activities.
-In a statement dripping in grievance and paranoia, he described it as “an attack by radical left Democrats” and an “assault” befitting a third world country.
-“They are trying to stop me, and the Republican Party, once more,” he added.
+In a statement, he described it as “an attack by radical left Democrats” and an “assault” befitting a third world country.
+“They are trying to stop me, and the Republican Party, once more,” Trump added.

-One prominent talk radio host characterised the search as a “pre-emptive coup.”
+One prominent talk radio host characterised the search as a “pre-emptive coup”.
 Others went further.
-Steven Crowder, a conservtive commentator previously suspended from YouTube for violating its policies, tweeted late Monday night: “Tomorrow is war.
+Steven Crowder, a conservative commentator previously suspended from YouTube for violating its policies, tweeted late Monday night: “Tomorrow is war.
 Sleep well.”

 No doubt all of this will have weighed heavily on the minds of the FBI.
 Its decision to proceed with its operation risks inflaming tensions, regardless of whether Trump is charged.
 Equally, were it to have shied away from investigating for fear of the same outcome, it would have grossly undermined the rule of law and dealt a fatal blow to an already fragile institutional trust.